FEI38750/MTD/README.md

 # MTD: Meta-Transcriptome Detector
-MTD is a software that has two sub-pipelines to detect and quantify microbiomes by analyzing bulk RNA-seq data and single-cell RNA-seq data, respectively.
+MTD is a software that has two sub-pipelines to jointly analyze of host transcriptome with its microbiome by using bulk RNA-seq and single-cell RNA-seq data.
 It supports comprehensive microbiome species and vectors, including viruses, bacteria, protozoa, fungi, plasmids, and vectors.
 MTD is executed in Bash in GNU/Linux system.
 Users can easily install and run MTD using only one command and without requiring root privileges.
 The outputs (graphs, tables, count matrixes, etc.) are automatically generated and stored in the designated directory/folder defined by the user.
 # Requirements
 * 160 Gb RAM
 * 560 Gb storage space